ilikepizza107/FESOV-SaveEditor/README.md

   * Run program, Click File -> Open, select the file and edit stuff

 Or:
-  * Use FEST to decompress the save file to get "Chapter_dec" file. https://github.com/RainThunder/FEST
+  * Use FEST to decompress the save file to get a "Chapter_dec" file. https://github.com/RainThunder/FEST
   * Run program, Click File -> Open, select the decompressed file and edit stuff
   * Once finished, Click File -> Save and compress the file using FEST